Psi-Sampler: Initial Particle Sampling for SMC-Based Inference-Time Reward Alignment in Score Models: -Sampler: pCNL-Based Initial Particle Sampling

 In Fig.~\ref{fig:toy_exp}, we present a 2D toy experiment comparing SMC performance when initializing particles from the prior versus the posterior.
 We train a simple few-step score-based generative model on a synthetic dataset where the clean data distribution $p_0$ is a 6-mode Gaussian Mixture Model (GMM), shown as red dots in Fig.\ref{fig:toy_exp} (A).
 The prior distribution is shown in blue, and the gray lines depict sampling trajectories during generation.
 We define a reward function that assigns high scores to samples from only a subset of the GMM modes, yielding a target distribution at $t = 0$ (Eq.~\ref{eq:problem definition and related work:target distribution at t=0}), as illustrated in Fig.~\ref{fig:toy_exp} (B) (red dots).
 The corresponding optimal initial distribution—the posterior at $t = 1$ (Eq.~\ref{eq:problem definition and related work:approx optimal inital distribution})—is shown as blue dots in Fig.~\ref{fig:toy_exp} (B).
 We compare (C) standard SMC with prior sampled particles, (D) SMC with posterior samples from MALA, and (E) our $\Psi$-Sampler.
 All settings use the same total number of function evaluations (NFE).
 Prior-based SMC (C) uses 100 NFE; MALA+SMC and $\Psi$-Sampler allocate 50 NFE for MCMC and use fewer particles for SMC.
-While MALA-based initialization method (D) significantly improves alignment with the target distribution (red dots in (A)) over prior-based method (C), some modes remain underrepresented.
-In contrast, $\Psi$-Sampler (E) provides tighter alignment with the target distribution and better posterior coverage, even in this simple 2D setting, illustrating its effectiveness in sampling high-quality samples.
+While MALA-based initialization method (D) significantly improves alignment with the target distribution (red dots in (B)) over prior-based method (C), some modes remain underrepresented.
+In contrast, $\Psi$-Sampler (E) provides tighter alignment with the target distribution and the posterior distribution, illustrating its effectiveness in sampling high-quality samples.
+Full experimental details are provided in Appendix~\ref{sec:appx:toy exp setup and details}.